 The certification process, described in more detail below, entails encoding the unencoded images in the dataset, decoding the encoded images in it, and returning the output files to NIST for analysis.

 Once the vendor has determined that their software meets all the requirements in the WSQ Specification (v3.1), one or more FBI WSQ software implementation numbers should be obtained from:

 In the email, specify the platforms that certification is being sought for.
 A unique software implementation number will be assigned to each platform.
-A platform is taken to be computer hardware (manufacturer, model number, and CPU), operating system, and compiler that the processing of the images in the reference dataset needs to take place to produce a submission consisting of the output images.
+A platform is taken to be the computer hardware (computer make & model, and CPU make & model), operating system, compiler (name & version), and any virtual machine(name, version and configuration), if used, that the output images were generated with.

 The 32-bit and 64-bit versions of an operating system are considered different platforms.

-Different Service Packs of the same Windows have not been considered different platforms.
+Different Service Packs of the same Microsoft Windows version have not been considered different platforms.
 However, please specify the Service Pack level used.

 The encoder test set contains 40 images, each of which must be compressed at two different bit rates, producing 80 separate tests for the encoder.
 For each test, the encoder under test must match the file size, the parameter values in the header, and the quantized wavelet coefficient bin index values of the reference data within the accuracy requirements contained in the WSQ Specification (v3.1).
 The WSQ encoder algorithm (parameterization) must be set in the Frame Header by setting the "Ev" field to "2" (FBI Encoder Number Two) as described on page 20 of the specification (v3.1).
 The software implementation number must be placed in the "Sf" field of the Frame Header.
 The WSQ encoder algorithm and software implementation number must be contained in the Frame Header of each WSQ-format file.